kolecko007/WinstonCleaner/README.md

 # Decross
-Decross is a software tool for detecting and removing cross-contaminated contigs from assembled transcriptomes.
+WinstonCleaner is a software tool for detecting and removing cross-contaminated contigs from assembled transcriptomes.
 The program uses BLAST to identify suspicious contigs and RPKM values to sort these as either correct or contamination.

 # Requirements

-To run Decross, the following requirements must be satisfied:
+To run WinstonCleaner, the following requirements must be satisfied:
 * Python 2.7
 * [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
 * [bbtools](https://jgi.doe.gov/data-and-tools/bbtools/) (`pileup.sh`)